P3rf3ctXZer0/Pixelmon-BYOI/README.md

 Pixelmon Evolved
 73.185.156.214:25550

+* Structurize - It seems glitchy and half complete but functional.
+I recommend using "Building Gadgets Copy Paste Tool" to copy structures but if you build a "Minecolony" you should be able to use this item to make custom structures.
+Make sure that you have a working left and right mouse button because they didn't allow for custom hotkeys and you will see first hand it's a bit glitchy.

 * Twitch Issues - Twitch Launcher is for some reason exporting my pack with forestry even though it is not intended to be in my pack.
 Also some users have reported server information issues.
 If you suddenly get forestry or any mod not listed please delete it.
 Not doing so will make the pack crash or have other issues I cannot predict.

 # Features

 * Build-centric - If you build it they will come.
 Legit a ton of ways to do basically anything.
+At this point we are one of the de facto building packs by the sheer level of options available.

+* Defenses - With the edition of  Electric Fences, Turrets and more you can make a truly amazing fortress.

 * Exploration - There is so much to explore!
+I have added all available stable dimensions mods that allow for so much exploration.

 * Gear-centric - There is an insane amount of gear.
+Borderlands got nothing on us :D

+* Land claim - We have land claim thanks to "FTBUtilities" I disabled the land claim for "Minecolonies" because the version we are using causes things to break with it activated.

 * Online Multiplayer - The complete experience.

 * Pocket Monsters - You can battle legit monsters which chill in your pocket when not in battle.

+* PVP Ready - With land claim courtesy of "FTBUtilities" and defenses courtesy of "Open Modular Turrets" and "Security Craft" you can truly pvp.

-* Questing - Coming to a modpack near you (some day)
+* Questing - Coming to a modpack near you (some day) - "Not sure how to best implement it."

 * Survival-centric - Leaderboards, Spice of Life and more encourage survival.
+You will feel infinite pain if you lose your gear.

-* Tech-centric - Build amazing little machines using "Ender IO"
+* Tech-centric - Build amazing little machines using "Ender IO, Mekanism and Botania."

 # Modlist